lhofer/CS50_Rails_Seminar/todo_list_final/README.md

 Look through and see a working app that can create, edit, update, and destroy (CRUD) items in a todo list

-####NOTE: in order to run the final version without completing prior steps:
+####NOTE: in order to run this final version without completing prior steps:

-(i.e. if you have simply git cloned this repository into your computer rather than following along the tutorial step by step in a project you created)
+(i.e. if you have git cloned this repository and want to see how it works but haven't followed along creating a new project with the tutorial)

 $ bundle install
 $ rake db:migrate
+$ rails server -b 0.0.0.0 -p 8080

 *Changes from prior steps:*
 ####Step 1: edit